hugoisprogramming/HugFlix/README.md

 ### Label configuration

 1. Go to http://localhost:8112
-2. In the 'Labels' section on the left (under 'Filters'), a new label 'tv-sonarr' has appeared
+2. In the 'Labels' section on the left (under 'Filters'), two new labels 'tv-sonarr' and 'radarr' have appeared.
+3. For both of them:
-3. Click right on it -> 'Label Options'
+   1. Click right on it -> 'Label Options'
-4. In the 'Queue' tab, tick 'Apply queue settings', 'Auto Managed' and 'Stop seed at ratio', and set the ratio to 0
+   2. In the 'Queue' tab, tick 'Apply queue settings', 'Auto Managed' and 'Stop seed at ratio', and set the ratio to 0
-5. Click 'Ok'
+   3. Click 'Ok'

 ### Download folder configuration